 CCTC's advisory fees are primarily based on a percentage of each client's assets under management.
 The fees are generally payable in arrears on a monthly or quarterly basis unless the frequency is otherwise provided by agreement.
-Clients may decide whether their fees are automatically deducted from their account(s), or if they are invoiced for the fees.
+Clients may decide whether their fees are automatically deducted from their account(s), or are invoiced.

-The asset-based fees documented below are for CCTC's investment management services, subject to negotiation where circumstances warrant.
+The asset-based fees documented below are for CCTC's investment management services, subject to negotiation when circumstances warrant.
 A \$35,000 minimum fee applies, with certain pre-approved exceptions.
 Fees are also prorated for an initial or final month in which the assets are managed by CCTC.
 The basic fee schedules are as follows, based on a \$3 million minimum: